Game day inactives, injuries and weather: Week 11

 NEW ENGLAND PATRIOTS

+Inactives: S Patrick Chung, DT Byron Cowart, OT Korey Cunningham, RB Damien Harris, TE Ryan Izzo, QB Cody Kessler and WR Gunner Olszewski.

-Lineup Notes: TE Matt LaCosse (knee) made it to questionable this week after limited practices.
-His return to action is unclear.
+Lineup Notes: WR N’Keal Harry (ankle) is expected to make his debut today.
+TE Matt LaCosse (knee) made it to questionable this week after limited practices and is active today.

 PHILADELPHIA EAGLES

+Inactives: RB Jordan Howard, LB Nigel Bradham, DE Daeshon Hall, OG Nate Herbig, WR Alshon Jeffery, DE Shareef Miller and QB Nate Sudfeld.

 Lineup Notes: RB Darren Sproles (quad) was placed on IR this week, ending his season.
-RB Jordan Howard (stinger) had a no-contact week of limited practice and is a questionable game-time decision.
-The Eagles signed RB Jay Ajayi late this week.
+RB Jordan Howard (stinger) had a no-contact week of limited practice and is inactive today.
+The Eagles signed RB Jay Ajayi late this week and he may see some limited action.
 WR Alshon Jeffery (ankle) will not make it onto the playing field following the team’s off week.
 He’s out.

 Bears at Rams (8:20pm ET)